Bodyweight management

 General advice

-During the day, there are no sugary soft drinks.
-Only juice, coffee, non-alcoholic beer or clean water with or without bubbles.
+During the day, I have no sugary soft drinks.
+Only juice, coffee, non-alcoholic beer, diet-coke or clean water with or without bubbles.
 As a snack, there is fruit, nuts and more carrots.

 By following this routine, one does not have to think so much about what the next meal should consist of.
 Thus, it is easy to eat healthy at every meal.
 The bonus of this meal plan is that you can feel a marked improvement in the gym, while not gaining fat.